ohld/igbot/docs/en/FAQ.md

-# Popular questions on instabota.
+# Popular questions on instabot.

 ### How do I install a bot?